Varun-Krishnan1/AutomatedEssayScoring/README.md

 ### 3. Evlauting Labels

+- The evaluation was done using Marking Key 3 Grammer with RUBRIC_MAX_SCORE = 5
-- The evluation is done in evaluateGPTLabeling.py: similar to how the model created from Kumar et al's paper is evaluated in Model Testing/evaluate_preds.py the same evaluation metrics are used and the output saved in GPT4_Evaluation/
+- The evluation is done in evaluateGPTLabeling.py: similar to how the model created from Kumar et al's paper is evaluated in Model Testing/evaluate_preds.py the same evaluation metrics are used.
+The labels from GPT are from 1 - RUBRIC_MAX_SCORE.
+However, the scores of some rubric are 0 so we need to convert all 0 values to 1 and all values above the RUBRIC_MAX_SCORE to RUBRIC_MAX_SCORE

+Results:

+- You can see it does slightly worse with F1 score compared to our model but the acurracy and percentage of adjacent matches are similar.

+TO DO:

+- Try with different rubrics
+- Adjust minimum score in prompt for Marking Key 3

-### 4. Conclusions from GPT Evaluatino
+### 4. Conclusions from GPT Evaluation

 ## Future Steps